menu Home About Me Home Freebies My Store

 Short, focused biology classroom activities can help students build a stronger understanding of how genetic information flows from DNA to RNA to proteins during transcription and translation.

 These DNA, RNA, and protein synthesis warm ups provide quick classroom activities that reinforce key concepts such as nucleotide structure, nitrogen base pairing rules, DNA replication, transcription, translation, and gene expression.
 Each activity takes only 5–7 minutes, making them ideal for warm ups, bell ringers, review activities, or short formative assessments.
+These activities work especially well for any biology classroom lessons on DNA and RNA, helping students understand replication, transcription, translation, and protein synthesis through guided practice.

 If you would like the complete set of DNA, RNA, and protein synthesis warm ups, you can find the full resource in my Teachers Pay Teachers store.